Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Cell cycle in the framework of master equation

 Similar to that in the continuous case, scaling can be introduced by $x'_i=x_i/(\gamma m_0)$, $t'=\gamma t$, $\tau'=\gamma\tau$, $s'=s$, $\delta'_x=\delta_x/(\gamma m_0)$ and $\delta'_s=\delta_s$.
 The rescaled discrete master equation is written as

 while the boundary condition is given by

-Compared with Eq.(\ref{eq_cme1}), the two additional parameters, $\delta_x$ and $\delta_s$, give the magnitudes of the noises in the growth and division processes.
-It would be convenient to introduce the inversed noise strength $\alpha=1/\delta'_x$ and $\beta=1/\delta'_s$.
-In the rest of the paper, the dynamics and distributions are investigated in the rescaled form, where $\gamma$ and $m_0$ are set to $1$.
+Compared with the continuous case, there are two additional parameters left in the rescaled dynamics, $\delta_x$ and $\delta_s$, which come from the noises in growth and division.
+In some cases, it would be convenient to introduce the inversed noise strength $\alpha=1/\delta'_x$ and $\beta=1/\delta'_s$.
+In the rest of the paper, the dynamics and distributions are investigated in the rescaled form, where $\gamma$ and $m_0$ are set to $1$ and the noise parameters play the key roles.

+The stochastic processes described by the above master equation can be understood as random walk on the two-dimensional lattice $\{x_i,s_j\}$, as shown in Fig.\ref{fig_sm}.
+The random walk initiates at the cell birth with $(x=x_b,s=0)$.
+For each state $(x_i,s_j)$, the walker jumps either to $(x_{i+1},s_j)$ by the rate $k^{(x)}_i=\alpha x_i$ or to $(x_i,s_{j+1})$ by the rate $k^{(s)}_i=\beta x_i$, until the cell division at $(x_d,s=1)$.
+The pseudocode for simulation in Gillespie's fashion\cite{gillespie77} is provided in \ref{app_pseudocode} for better understanding, through most of the results are obtained by analytic and numerical approaches instead of simulation.